Saturday, May 30, 2020

 Burton D. Katz died on April 30, 2016.
 His wife Sharon survived Burt, their three children, and six grandchildren; he was predeceased by one grandchild.
 Burt Katz is buried at Waldheim Jewish Cemetery in Forest Park, Illinois.

-May Burt Katz's memory bring joy to all who knew him and think of him with every bite of pizza you take.
+May Burt Katz's memory bring joy to all who knew him, and I think of him with every bite of Pequod's pizza.

 Remembering Burt Katz: The Pizza Show

 In 2017, Burt's Place was reopened by Jerry Petrow and John Munao, former futures traders and first-time restaurateurs, who were selected and trained by Burt Katz when he knew he was dying of cancer.
-Petrow said he wrote down everything Bert told him from memory.
+Petrow said he had written down everything Bert had told him from memory.

 Burt's Pan Pizza